InnerSourceCommons/InnerSourcePatterns/duplicated-projects.md

 Forthcoming ...

 ## Problem
-* Multiple teams are doing inner source, but they don't want to work together.
+* Multiple teams are doing InnerSource, but they don't want to work together.
 * Multiple teams are working on the same product.
 How do they merge?

 ## Story (Optional)